 The Port of Melbourne is Australia's largest container port.
-It is also the only port in Victoria that handles large volumes of containers.

-Figure 2.2 indicates that between 2008-09 and 2011-12, port shares of the Australian container trade have fluctuated slightly, with the Port of Melbourne retaining the largest share.
+Figure 2.2 indicates that between 2008-09 and 2012-13, port shares of the Australian container trade have fluctuated slightly, with the Port of Melbourne retaining the largest share.